Litha Meditation

 I trust the cycles of life and the wisdom they bring.

-I welcome the return of light and the growth it inspires.
+I welcome the abundance and passion of the sun.

 I am aligned with the rhythms of the earth and the sky.

-Take a moment to reflect on what you want to bring into the light as the days grow longer.
+Take a moment to reflect on what you wish to celebrate and cultivate during this time of light and growth.

-Hold this vision in your mind, and let the sun’s light energize your dreams and goals.
+Hold this vision in your mind, and let the sun’s light fuel your intentions, igniting your spirit with confidence and strength.

 As you hold this vision, repeat silently or aloud:

-I am open to the blessings of light, warmth, and renewal.
+I am open to the blessings of light, warmth, and abundance.

 Begin to deepen your breath, drawing in the golden light of the sun with each inhale and sending it out into the world with each exhale.
 Slowly, bring your awareness back to your body.
 Wiggle your fingers and toes, feeling the warmth of the sun still glowing within you.